Non-Compete Agreements: Purpose and Requirements

 Should a non-compete agreement be written or oral?

-Non-compete agreements can be written or oral in most cases.
-However, oral agreements can be harder to enforce because it is difficult to prove the terms of an oral contract.
+In most cases, non-compete agreements can be written or oral.
+However, oral agreements can be harder to enforce because it’s difficult to prove the terms of an oral contract.
 Additionally, the enforceability of an oral contract is an uncertain, expensive, and time consuming process.
 So while oral contracts exist, any contract worth making is worth putting in writing.

-The Statute of Frauds says that some contracts must be in writing.
-For example, any agreement that cannot be completed within one year of its creation needs to be in writing.
-So in those few states that allow non-competes to extend beyond one year, the agreement must be in writing.
+The Statute of Frauds says that some contracts must be in writing, including agreements that cannot be completed within one year of their creation.
+So in the few states that allow non-competes to extend beyond one year, the agreement must be in writing.

 How can I make sure my non-compete is enforceable?

-Simply having non-competes in place does not guarantee they’ll be enforceable.
-To protect your company, it’s important to make sure non-competes are up-to-date and that they comply with current rules and laws.
-Here are some things to consider:
+Simply having non-competes in place does not guarantee they’re enforceable.
+To protect your company, it’s important to make sure non-competes are up-to-date, comply with geographic and timing restrictions, and that they’re in line with current rules and laws.

-• Be careful about enforcing potentially non-compliant agreements, for which employees can potentially recover attorney’s fees; seek negotiated post-separation agreement (severance) where possible.
+• Be careful about enforcing potentially non-compliant agreements, for which employees can potentially recover attorney’s fees.

-• Review to ensure a reasonable connection to legitimate employer interest is being protected.
+• Ensure a reasonable connection to legitimate employer interest is being protected.

 • Review the uniqueness of the employee’s position.
-Ask, is this employee in a position that requires special skills or training, or are they easily replaceable?
+Are they in a position that requires special skills or training?
+Or are they easily replaceable?

-• Pay for training and development to keep abreast of new non-compete laws to increase the likelihood of enforceability.
+• Pay for training and development to stay informed of new non-compete laws.

 Can an employer require an employee to sign a non-compete?